Maximus905/testDocs/Demo-Script-for-th2-introduction.md

 ![](https://github.com/th2-net/th2-documentation/blob/master/th2_schema.png)

+### Recon
+Recon allows to compare message flows with each other using certain scenarios called rules.

+Let's look at he life cycle of messages coming in recon.
+When message comes to the rule, method `group` is called.
+This method calculate in which group the message should be placed.
+Then with `hash` method the message's hash is calculated.
+The system looks for the messages with the same hash in other groups.
+If there are messages with particular hash in each group, method check is called for these messages fro more detailed reconciliation.
+The result is displayed in GUI.

 ## 4. RUNNING THE SCRIPT

 Now, let’s review our test scenario.
 Trader1 sends to the system two Buy Orders with different prices and quantities.
 After that, Trader2 will send an IOC Sell Order to the system with the price lower than both of the Trader1 Orders’ prices.
 We are going to check all the response messages, sent from the system, and the results of the trade.
 This scenario will be performed in several variations with different parameters.